Natural gas guide

 Chemical properties of natural gas:

 Natural gas consists of mixtures that can vary greatly.
-The respective composition of a natural gas deposit depends in particular on the site where it was found and which formation processes actually took place there in prehistoric times.
+The respective composition of a natural gas deposit depends in particular on the site where it was found and which formation processes that took place there in prehistoric times.

 However, natural gas also contains other components.
 Varying proportions of butane, ethane and ethene, pentanes and propane characterise the specific properties of this mixture, which always has a high hydrocarbon content.

-Even noble gases are components of raw gas, i.e. natural gas extracted directly from the earth.
+Even noble gases are components of the raw gas, i.e. natural gas extracted directly from the earth.
 Helium in particular is an important representative of such noble gases.
 These noble gases are also known as inert gases.
-In general, the higher the proportion of isolable noble gases such as helium, the higher the quality of the natural gas mixture.
+In general, the higher the proportion of noble gases such as helium, the higher the quality of the natural gas mixture.

 Physico-chemical properties of natural gas: